 Hardware wallets work well for those who navigate many different cryptocurrencies.
 Most wallets can store the most popular currencies, such as Bitcoin, Ethereum, and Litecoin.
 However, not all wallets can interact with lesser-known or lesser-used currencies.
 Some use only a handful of the hundreds of cryptocurrencies active in the world, while others enable the use of dozens.
 Make sure the currencies you use are congruent with the wallet you want to store them in.

 Hardware wallets are most often used by those who manage large sums.
 Those who use only a small amount may not need the security of a hardware wallet.
-If you don’t have a lot of cryptocurrency, you may also find that you don’t want or need to take the currencies offline.
+If you don’t have a lot of cryptocurrencies, you may also find that you don’t want or need to take the currencies offline.

 In case of theft, many companies provide opportunities to send your cryptocurrency information and balances to a new device, where it can be safely restored and returned to its rightful owner.
 The old device is made useless while the new one takes its place.
 These contingency processes are usually set up when you acquire your device; it’s important to have a backup plan in case the wallet is lost or stolen.

 We all often cover up when entering a pin on a machine while using a debit or credit card.
 There may be a similar fear that people are watching or recording you when unlocking your hardware wallet, as that is the only way to gain access.
 However, some higher-end models come with a sophisticated input system that obscures prying eyes, scrambles signals, and alters how the code is input.

 Even if you're primarily using cryptocurrencies online, hardware wallets can still be useful.
 Some of them provide two-factor authentication, in which a secondary device, such as a cellphone, is used to verify authenticity when logging into online accounts.
 Hardware wallets may provide this extra level of security to ensure that the person interacting with coins online is also the one who has access offline.